1992 United Nations Framework Convention on Climate Change (UNFCCC)

 Shipping and Aviation

 Shipping and aviation have always sat outside the scope of the Kyoto Protocols.
-Aviation is covered by the International Civil Aviation Organization and shipping by the International Maritime Organization.
+Aviation is covered by the International Maritime Organization, and shipping by the International Civil Aviation Organization.
 Developing nations have deferral on implementation of the goals set by these agencies.
-Airlines are required to stabilize emissions at 2020 levels, and monitor emissions on all international routes, and must offset emissions from routes included by purchasing eligible emission units.
+Airlines must stabilize emissions at 2020 levels, monitor emissions on all international routes, and offset emissions from routes included by purchasing eligible emission units.